 Best Places to Host a Rehearsal Dinner in Chattanooga

-There’s so much that goes into planning the day of the wedding.
-For some weddings, the events of the big day need to be rehearsed at the venue with the couple’s family and the wedding party.
-After running through the happenings of the next day, couples sometimes host a rehearsal dinner the evening before the wedding to celebrate and honor the guests closest to them.
+A lot goes into planning a wedding.
+For some weddings, the the big day needs to be rehearsed at the venue with the couple’s family and the wedding party.
+After running through the events of the ceremony, couples sometimes host a rehearsal dinner the evening before the wedding to celebrate and honor the guests closest to them.

 Because a wedding day can be busy, it doesn’t always leave time for the couple to interact with all of their guests.
 Planning a rehearsal dinner gives them the opportunity to engage in conversation and spend quality time before the excitement of their wedding day begins.

 Learn more about rehearsal dinners and where to find some of the best rehearsal dinner spots in Chattanooga throughout this blog.

 The official history of how rehearsal dinners became customary the eve before a wedding is not fully known.
 However, it is believed that rehearsal dinners started around the time weddings became a bit more in-depth in the 1950s.
 This was a time when the world started to see weddings get bigger and the wedding market start to take off.

 Who Should You Invite to a Rehearsal Dinner?

 There is no rulebook for who should and shouldn’t be invited to the rehearsal dinner.
 This decision is completely up to the couple.
 However, traditionally, the rehearsal dinner is typically hosted for the wedding party, close family members and other key members of the wedding such as the officiant (if they’re close to the couple), ushers, readers, parents and grandparents.
 In other words, you don’t necessarily want to invite the entire guest list for the wedding.

 That said, with weddings being more involved than they used to be, sometimes couples will invite out-of-town guests to the rehearsal dinner as a gesture of appreciation.